0

 Al Machboos

-Al machboos is a dish made of red meat, chicken or shrimp boiled in stock with spices and dried lime powder, or loomi.
+Al machboos is an Arabic dish made of red meat, chicken or shrimp boiled in stock with spices and dried lime powder, or loomi.
 When the meat is tender, the pieces are removed from the pot and rice is added and cooked in the same stock.
 Once the rice is cooked, the meat is added together with some fried chopped onions, potatoes, tomatoes, green peppers and other vegetables.
 The dish is then cooked over low heat for at least two more hours to give it more flavor and a really delicate texture.

 Where to find it: You can enjoy this traditional UAE food at Gulf Mandi on Al Khaleej Rd. and Barjeel Al Arab on Al Ghubaiba Rd.